Toy Shopping in Fukuoka: A Parent’s Guide to Finding the Best Kids’ Stores (Without the Stress)

 Practical Tips for Stress-Free Toy Shopping with Kids

-- Tax-free shopping: If you are visiting on a temporary visitor visa, bring your passport.
-Most major stores (Yodobashi, Bic Camera, Toys “R” Us, department stores) offer tax-free purchases when you spend over ¥5,500 in one transaction.
+- Tax-free shopping: Bring your passport if you are on a temporary visitor visa.
+Major stores (Yodobashi, Bic Camera, Toys “R” Us, department stores) offer tax-free purchases when you spend over ¥5,500 in one transaction.
 The tax-free counter is usually on the same floor or at a central service desk.

 - Gift wrapping: Japanese stores take wrapping seriously.
 Even a ¥500 item will often be wrapped beautifully for free or a small fee.
 Ask for プレゼント包装 (purezento housou) or simply say “present wrapping, please.”